CookiePLMonster/CookiePLMonster.github.io/_mods/cmr-2.0/silentpatch.md

 Fixes marked with <i class="fas fa-cog"></i> can be configured/toggled via the INI file.

-## Featured fixes:
+## Featured fixes
-* The game now handles ALL aspect ratios properly.
+* The game now handles all aspect ratios properly.
 That means the game will not be horribly scretched when playing in widescreen anymore.
 * <i class="fas fa-cog"></i> The game now defaults to borderless windowed mode.
 This change gets rid of a DirectDraw bug on Windows 8 and newer, which would make the game run in a window even if fullscreen is requested, also affecting performance negatively.